sipolac/risk/README.md

 * The other player has 8 troops against your 4 troops, and defense has a +2 bonus (0.54 probability).
 * The other player has 16 troops against three consecutive territories, which have 8 troops, 3 troops and 2 troops (0.64 probability).

-If you want to allocate 10 troops to your territories in order to minimax the probabilities of the other player winning those engagements:
+The probability of the attacking player winning one or more of these engagements is 1 - [(1 - 0.83) * (1 - 0.54) * (1 - 0.64)] = 0.97.
+If you want to allocate 10 troops to minimize this probability:

 ```python
 >>> from risk import fortify